 A Rough Guide To Brighton

-Since our first league game there almost seven years ago the stadium has been modified to increase the capacity to 30,750, but although it cannot be denied that this is a nice stadium to watch football in, it's location marks it down heavily in the scoring of top football grounds.
+Since our first league game there seven years ago the stadium has been modified to increase the capacity to 30,750, but although it cannot be denied that this is a nice stadium to watch football in, it's location marks it down heavily in the scoring of top football grounds.

-It opened at the start of 2011/12 season and that was the year of our only competitive visit when we went down 3-0 with Rickie Lambert sent off, although this would prove to be only a blip on our promotion campaign.
+It opened at the start of 2011/12 season and that was the year of our first competitive visit when we went down 3-0 with Rickie Lambert sent off, although this would prove to be only a blip on our promotion campaign.

 The Away Section

-The view is pretty good with plenty of legroom and padded seats, not that many away fans sit these days.
+The view is pretty good with plenty of legroom and padded seats, although not that many away fans sit these days.

 The concourse is a bit cramped, but the on site catering is excellent with local products rather than the usual chain manufactured pukka pies etc.